 The Hungarian (and Bohemian and Croatian) king, Louis II (d.
 1526, and yes that’s a spoiler), had married Mary of Habsburg in 1515.
 She was the sister of Charles V, who became King of Spain in 1516 and Holy Roman Emperor in 1519.
-I mention that because it will come up again later.
+I mention his marriage because it will come up again later.
 In response to Suleyman’s invasion, Louis called up the royal army and…proceeded to deploy it so incompetently that as it turns out he would have been much better off just surrendering immediately.

 Louis and his commanders didn’t know where Suleyman’s army (which was between 50,000 and 100,000 men) was going, so he split his army into three: one force under nobleman John Zápolya east to Transylvania, another force of mostly Croatian knights, and his own army that numbered maybe as many as 30,000 men and waited in the Hungarian capital of Buda (the western side of the modern city of Budapest).
 By the time it became clear that Suleyman was headed in Louis’ direction, it was too late for the other two parts of the army to come to his aid.

 Louis then made the almost inexplicable decision to march out to meet the Ottomans near Mohács, on a wide-open swampy plain.
 I don’t know if he figured the swampy terrain would reduce the mobility of the Ottoman cavalry, but even if he was right it wouldn’t have mattered, because the Ottoman army didn’t rely on cavalry by this point in its history.
 It relied on its firearm-wielding infantry, the Janissary Corps, and on its field artillery, which the Hungarians probably should have known since the Ottomans adapted Hungarian tactics in modernizing their military.
-The Ottoman army probably around double the size of the Hungarians and had 200-300 artillery pieces against somewhere around 50-70 Hungarian big guns.
-In a real turning of the tables from less than a century earlier, it was the Hungarian army, still reliant on heavy cavalry, that looked woefully anachronistic compared with the Ottomans.
+The Ottoman army was probably around double the size of the Hungarians and had 200-300 artillery pieces against somewhere around 50-70 Hungarian big guns.
+In a real turning of the tables from less than a century earlier at Kosovo, it was the Hungarian army, still reliant on heavy cavalry, that looked woefully anachronistic compared with the Ottomans.

 Louis’ decision to meet this superior-in-every-way force in the open field was…interesting, let’s say.
 There’s no guarantee that hunkering down inside Buda would have led to a different outcome, though on the other hand it’s very difficult to imagine that the outcome could have been any worse.
 Louis’ final mistake came when the Ottoman army began to arrive at Mohács, when there may have been a window (thanks to the terrain) in which he could have marshaled his whole army and attacked a portion of the Ottoman force while they were tired from their march and before they had a chance to prepare for the battle.
 The Hungarians elected to wait, for some reason.
 Chivalry, I guess?
-At least they didn’t compromise their principles.
+If so, then at least they didn’t compromise their principles.

 You already know who won the battle, but those Hungarian knights did do some damage, routing a first Ottoman wave of Balkan conscripts.
-The problem for Louis was that the Ottomans pretty much expected their first wave to rout—that’s why they filled it with conscripts.
+The problem for Louis was that the Ottomans pretty much expected their first wave to rout—that’s why they filled it with the conscripts.
 The goal was to make the enemy expose itself to flanking attacks by the regular Ottoman cavalry, cannon fire from the field guns, and musket volleys from the Janissaries.
 Which is what the Hungarians did here.
 The whole battle lasted only a few hours, starting in the early afternoon and ending by nightfall.
-Louis tried to flee under cover of darkness, but he was thrown from his horse into a river and drowned, weighed down by the plate armor he inexplicably wore even though, in addition to being ridiculously heavy, it was mostly obsolete against a gunpowder army like the one the Ottomans fielded.
+Louis tried to flee under cover of darkness, but he was thrown from his horse into a river and drowned, weighed down by the plate armor he inexplicably wore even though, in addition to being ridiculously heavy, it was mostly obsolete against a firearms-heavy army like the one the Ottomans fielded.